Skyvue: History

 On March 5, 2012, Shotgun Creek Investments, headed by Wayne Perry, announced their involvement in the $300 million project.
 Shotgun Creek "invested tens of millions" into the project according to a statement from Skyvue.

 In May 2012, the estimated opening date was further put back to late 2013, at which time it was also reported that construction of the two main support columns had reached a height of 18.3 m.
 In July 2012, it was reported that Skyvue was scheduled to open on New Year's Eve, 2013, and that its support columns, which had reached a height of about 61 m, should be completed within a month.
 In early 2013, Shotgun Creek made two loans totaling $9 million in the project.

 A March 2013 update indicated the spindle and yoke were being assembled off site and would be installed "shortly".
-In July 2013, the developer stated "We anticipate construction to resume in the next couple of months."
+In July 2013, the developer stated "we anticipate construction to resume in the next couple of months".
 The projected opening was delayed until mid-2015.
-In January 2014, all scaffolding was removed from the columns, furthering speculation that the project will never be finished.
+In January 2014, all scaffolding was removed from the columns, furthering speculation that the project would never be finished.

 By November 2015, the property and unfinished Skyvue had been put up for sale.
 It was put up for sale again in 2020, and was sold to Perry later that year.
 He put the site up for sale in 2022.